 This is part of a tool steel category called high-carbon high-chromium steel.
 D2 continues to be a standard of performance among all blade steels.
 This material is tougher than 440C and more wear-resistant than carbon steel.
 It is a great all-around option when looking for good quality automatic knives.
 But the high levels of chromium make D2 have mild corrosion-resisting qualities.
 Knives made from this material are fairly easy to sharpen.

-For this roundup, the winner is Gerber Auto 06 Automatic Knife.
+For this roundup of the best automatic knives, the winner is Gerber Auto 06 Automatic Knife.
 This knife speaks for itself out of the box.
 Unlike the competition, the Auto 06 is sturdy, has great quality materials, features one of the most ergonomic handle designs in the industry, and is packed with added convenience and safety features.

 Gerber’s innovativeness, attention to detail, and premium quality materials are all featured in this knife.
 The CPM-S30V blade steel is engineered to provide the best combination of corrosion resistance, durability, and edge retention.
 The drop point has a sharp point that is perfect for precision work and has a large belly suitable for slicing.